lbeder/google-voice-takeout-merger/README.md

       --add-contact-names-to-xml     Add names to SMS Backup and Restore exports (experimental)                                                       [boolean] [default: false]
       --phone-number-padding-in-xml  Append this string to contact phone numbers in the SMS Backup and Restore exports (experimental)                                   [string]
       --replace-contact-apostrophes  Replace apostrophes in contact names with this string                                                                              [string]
-      --use-last-timestamp           Use the timestamp of the last conversation in output file names instead of the timestamp of the first conversation by default
+      --use-last-timestamp           Use the timestamp of the last conversation file in output file names instead of the timestamp of the first conversation by default
                                                                                                                                                       [boolean] [default: false]
 ```